7 Outbound Sales Call Script Examples (+ Free Templates)

 1. Appointment-setting Sales Script

-Typically the most common cold-calling objective, appointment-setting sales scripts are used to schedule a product demo or sales presentation for the prospect to learn more after introducing your products or services.
-Regardless of what you sell, the script can be customized to suit your business and help you move prospects from awareness of your brand to interest in what you have to offer.
+Typically the most common cold-calling objective, appointment-setting sales call scripts are used to schedule a product demo or sales presentation.
+This call center introduction script allows your prospect to learn more after introducing your products or services.
+Regardless of what you sell, the outbound call center script can be customized to suit your business and help you move prospects from brand awareness to interest in what you offer.

 Hi [lead name], this is [your name] from [your organization name].
 We haven’t had a chance to talk directly yet, but I saw that your company is one of the top providers of [specific product/service your prospect offers], and I wanted to quickly share ways we’ve helped other businesses similar to yours.
 Is this an OK time to chat for a minute?